38 Thomas Street

 - Encouraging community involvement by scheduling trained volunteers and interns from local colleges to enrich our program and provide additional one-on-one attention to each child.
 Recent volunteers have included nursing students from SUNY Ulster, students from SUNY New Paltz and Vassar College, and local musicians.

-Upon a family’s arrival, Children’s Program staff begins working directly with parents to help them assess what their children’s basic needs are and then go about trying to fill those needs.
+Upon a family’s arrival, program staff begins working directly with parents to help them assess what their children’s basic needs are and then go about trying to fill these needs.
 Most children do not have basic essentials like pajamas and other clothing, toiletries, shoes that fit, coats and school supplies.
-The program provides these things through our fundraising efforts and donations of clothing and supplies from individuals and organizations in our community.
+The program provides these things through foundation support, fundraising efforts, and donations of clothing and supplies from individuals and organizations in our community.

 The next step is to help parents focus on securing their children’s medical and dental care, emotional health, academic and recreational needs.
 Many of the children have never seen a dentist and are often behind in their immunizations.
-On average, there are 16 children in our program at any given time.
-Their ages range from newborn to eighteen years of age.
-Services for expecting parents are also provided.
+Services for expectant parents are also provided.

-The program is staffed seven days per week and there are Saturday outings for children 8 years old and above and Sunday outings for younger children.
-The program also provides after-care services to help parents follow through with the services or appointments that were set up while the family was residing at the Family Inn.
+The program is staffed seven days per week and there are Saturday outings for children 8 years old and above.
+The program also provides after-care services to help parents transitioning to permanent housing to follow through with the services or appointments that were set up while the family was residing at the Family Inn.